Skip to content

 The study found that 99% of the global population experienced above-average temperatures between November 2022 and October 2023.
 Approximately 5.7 billion people, out of the world’s total population of 7.8 billion, were exposed to at least 30 days of higher-than-normal temperatures.

-Last 12 Months were hottest the World
+Last 12 months were hottest in world

 Andrew Pershing, Vice President for Science at Climate Central, states that carbon pollution directly causes this record-breaking heat and warns that we are likely to continue breaking records, particularly due to the growing El Niño phenomenon.
 He also highlights that our planet has experienced the highest temperature in approximately 125,000 years.